chaddjohnson/greatupsells/README.md

    ```

 3. Create a self-signed certificate locally following [this tutorial](https://blog.cpming.top/p/create-self-signed-ssl-certificate-for-nginx).
 Change all instances of "test.cpming.top" to "\*.ngrok.io". use "2048" instead of "128" for the `openssl dhparam` command.
-4. Add the tunnel subdomains to `/etc/hosts` pointing them to `127.0.0.1`; for example: `127.0.0.1 example.ngrok.io`.
+4. Add the tunnel subdomain to `/etc/hosts` pointing it to `127.0.0.1`; for example: `127.0.0.1 yourname-shopify-admin.ngrok.io`.

-Please note you will need to temporarily disable this by commenting out entries you added in `/etc/hosts` in order to install the app via OAuth with Shopify.
+Please note you will need to temporarily disable this by commenting out the entry you added in `/etc/hosts` in order to install the app via OAuth with Shopify.

 ### Coding Conventions